sebashackLLC/SahurTf2Dumper/README.md

 will dump tf2 offsets - you can use ai to like add more offsets i dont think it dumps all of them

-setup:
+### Setup

+1. download the zip
+2. unzip
-open cmd in folder
+3. open cmd in that folder 🧠
+4. open tf2
-run py gui.py
+5. run py gui.py in cmd
-press dump offsets
-wow.
+5. offsets.
 https://youtu.be/RN-Wc0PNNX0